eleanor-clifford/ellie.clifford.lol/http/md/contact/index.md

 title: "Contact"
 ---

-I'm always happy to hear people's ideas and opinions about my stuff.
-Also just if you want to send me something cool!
-No ads though.

-(I'm often too shy to contact ppl who have cool blogs, don't be like me :3)
+I'm often too shy and/or self-conscious to contact ppl who have cool blogs, don't be like me :3

 **Matrix**: @ellie:clifford.lol